SelectUSA/website/_posts/2015-01-27-why-select-usa.md

 <span class="imgleft">![Woman with Laptop](images/why4.jpg "Woman with Laptop")</span>

-The United States is holds the world’s most attractive consumer market, with a GDP of over $16 trillion and a population of more than 318 million people, resulting in a per capita GDP that is among the highest for the world’s major developed economies (<span>$53,042 as of 2013)</span>. &nbsp;The U.S. market is diverse in consumer tastes and has a range of income levels, thus permitting success for a wide variety of goods and services.&nbsp; Whether it be a computer or other electronic device, a movie or a song, a large passenger airplane, or oil drilling equipment, trends in global markets often start in the United States.&nbsp; Brands are not considered truly global until they penetrate the U.S. market.
+The United States holds the world’s most attractive consumer market, with a GDP of over $17 trillion and a population of more than 320 million people, resulting in a per capita GDP that is among the highest for the world’s major developed economies (<span>$54,340 as of 2014)</span>. &nbsp;The U.S. market is diverse in consumer tastes and has a range of income levels, thus permitting success for a wide variety of goods and services.&nbsp; Whether it be a computer or other electronic device, a movie or a song, a large passenger airplane, or oil drilling equipment, trends in global markets often start in the United States.&nbsp; Brands are not considered truly global until they penetrate the U.S. market.

 In addition, the United States has entered into [free trade agreements with 20 other countries](http://www.ustr.gov/trade-agreements/free-trade-agreements), providing access to&nbsp;more than&nbsp;425&nbsp;million more customers for U.S. goods and services.